Health services

 What do the data tell us?

-Some people who experience family and domestic violence are admitted to hospital for treatment and care.
-The AIHW National Hospital Morbidity Database captures the number of cases admitted to hospital with an injury related to FDSV.
-Examining the number of hospitalisations for injuries related to FDV provides an indication of the demand for these services.
-However, these data do not include presentations to emergency departments and will relate to more severe (and mostly physical) experiences of family and domestic violence (FDV) (AIHW 2019; AIHW 2022a).
+Some people who experience family and domestic violence (FDV) are admitted to hospital for treatment and care.
+The AIHW National Hospital Morbidity Database captures the number of cases admitted to hospital with an injury or other condition, in which an assault related to FDV is documented.
+Examining the number of hospitalisations involving treatment for FDV assault provides an indication of the demand for these services.
+However, these data do not include presentations to emergency departments and will relate to more severe (and mostly physical) experiences of FDV (AIHW 2019; AIHW 2022a).

 Improvements in recording of perpetrator